FootGolf kicks new life into struggling U.S. golf courses

 HOLE NEW GAME

-Often played on the same undulating courses as golf, FootGolfers compete over nine or 18 holes for the least number of kicks to reach a green set up for FootGolf and land their football into a much larger hole.
+Often played on the same undulating courses as golf, FootGolfers compete over nine or 18 holes for the least number of kicks to reach a green set up for FootGolf and land their soccer balls into a much larger hole.

 "It was fun, but harder than I thought," said 13-year-old Phillip Davis after his first-ever round of FootGolf, which also brought his grandmother to her community course in Largo, Florida for the first time.